andrevidela/Research-report/Thesis/index.md

 # Idris2 and linear types

 We’ve seen in the introduction how Idris features dependent types and some basic demonstrations about how to use them.
-Idris2 takes things further and introduces _linear types_ in its type system, allowing us to define how many times a variable will be used.
+Idris2 takes things further and introduces _linear types_ through Quantitative Type Theory, allowing us to define how many times a variable will be used.
 Three different quantities exist in Idris2 : `0`, `1` and `ω`. `0` means the value cannot be used in the body of a function, `1` means it has to be used exactly once, no less, no more.  `ω`  means the variable isn't subject to any usage restrictions, just like other (non-linear) programming languages.
 In Idris2,  `ω` is implicit, when no quantity is specified and left blank, it is assumed to be unrestricted.
 This is why we have not seen any usage quantities during the introduction.

 We are going to revisit every usage quantities later as there are more subtleties, especially about the `0` usage.
 For now we are going to explore some examples of linear functions and linear types, starting with very simple functions such as incrementing numbers.